 PBI’s Minnesota Collaborative Justice Project (MNCJP) brings together diverse stakeholders to collectively serve the needs of some of the most vulnerable in our society by implementing an agreed-upon and measurable plan to address a persistent societal challenge – the successful reentry of individuals released from federal and state correctional facilities.

 An all-volunteer Steering Committee leads the Project and includes representatives from corporations, law firms, government agencies, and non-profit organizations in Minnesota, as well as individuals who were formally incarcerated.

 To achieve the Project goals, the Steering Committee identified inter-related focus areas and formed working groups tasked to develop and implement action plans to remove the common barriers to reentry.

-The Project’s priority areas for 2017 include:
+The Project’s priority areas include:

-The Collaborative Justice Project has seen results in Minnesota, and plans to broaden the impact of this important work to include other jurisdictions and areas of focus.
+The Collaborative Justice Project has seen results in Minnesota and plans to broaden the impact of this important work to include other jurisdictions and areas of focus.
 Through the work of this program, we plan to develop strategies that will inform similar efforts in other communities around the country, with a special emphasis on access to justice and social justice issues.

 To support this initiative, or contribute your time and expertise, please email email@example.com.